Website Glossary

 Disruptor

-Disrupters are devices or technologies used by EOD operators as bomb mitigation solutions.
+Disruptors are devices or technologies used by EOD operators as bomb mitigation solutions.
 Their primary purpose is to remotely detonate or disable explosive devices from a safe distance.

 EOD Technician